 Not all flowers behave the same.
 For example, I recently spoke to a bride who wanted hydrangeas on her wedding cake.
 Hydrangeas wilt extremely quickly without a water source.
 I was able to warn her of this and she ultimately decided that roses would be the best fit.
 Be sure that the flowers you're selecting for your wedding will hold up nicely throughout your wedding day.

-Buy ridiculous amounts of buckets.
+Buy (or borrow) lots of buckets.
 I’d estimate 1 bucket for every 2 to 3 bunches of flowers that you’re ordering from the wholesaler or grocery store.
 You will need these buckets to place your flowers in while you’re designing.
 You’ll want various sizes to accommodate the different flower varieties you’re using.
 For example: spray roses, astrantia, and astilbe tend to have shorter stems.
 But standard roses, hypericum berries, and Italian ruscus tend to have longer stems.
 If you place short-stemmed flowers in tall 5 gallon buckets, the heads of the flowers will get squashed.
 However, if you place them in shorter 3gallon buckets, they'll have room to spread out.

 Here are some of the tools that I use most often.
 I've provided links to the products that I use in my daily work for your convenience.